When you try to serve everyone, you end up serving no one.

 When I sit down to write for a client, I actually make up something that resembles a baseball card.
 Picture on the front and the stats or information on the back.
 Sounds stupid to those that don’t understand how important this one piece of marketing magic is.
 But, it works.

 Looking over as many websites, ads and marketing materials from clients, prospects and businesses when doing research, I have to smile.
 Big problems!
 It is evident they don’t have a clue as to who is buying their service.
-It is a shame too, because they are wasting a ton of money and worst time.
+It is a shame too, because they are wasting a ton of money and worse time.

 What is a Buyer Persona?